Open Water Swimming / Pool Events · Workflow guide

 Export & Deliver Swimmer Galleries

-RaceTagger exports XMP with swimmer names and race numbers.
+RaceTagger writes swimmer names and race numbers into the photo metadata (EXIF/XMP/IPTC), so the tags travel with the file into Lightroom or your gallery platform.
 Organize by swimmer name and deliver individual galleries.
-Competitive swimmers want to see their race progression through multiple events.
+Competitive swimmers want to see their race progression across multiple events.

 Pro tip

-Many swim photographers create 'heat sheets' in the gallery showing all swimmers from that race side-by-side.
+Many swim photographers create 'heat sheet' galleries showing all swimmers from that race side-by-side.
 Swimmers love seeing themselves against their competition — it drives prints and downloads.

 hard